Inverse Problems Are Solvable on Real Number Signal Processing Hardware: Real Number Computing

 can be rewritten as a semialgebraic set defined by formulas of the form

 where $\Delta \in \{<,>,\leq,\geq,=\}$ and $p,q$ are real polynomials.

+Furthermore, Tarski found an algorithm to decide the truth of sentences, i.e., formulas that have no free variables, in the first order language built from $\{\R,+,\cdot,0,1,>\}$ (cf. \cite{Cucker2019CompSemiAlg}).
+This algorithm directly results from the transformation of semialgebraic sets with quantifiers into semialgebraic sets without quantifiers.

 The complexity of the elimination process has been reduced significantly since the original algorithm proposed by Tarski, see \cite{Cucker2019CompSemiAlg} and references therein.
-However, for many applications in information theory the computational complexity of the quantifier elimination still remains too high.
-In case of computability results the complexity of the algorithm is not relevant (just its existence), hence quantifier-elimination provides a very useful theoretical tool.
+However, for many applications in information theory the computational complexity of quantifier elimination still remains too high.
+In case of computability results the complexity of the algorithm is not relevant (just its existence), hence quantifier elimination provides a very useful theoretical tool.
 Tarski’s algorithm can be computed on a BSS machine.
-In contrast to this, such an elimination of quantifiers is in general not possible on Turing machines.
+In contrast, the elimination of quantifiers is in general not possible on Turing machines.

 Many problems in real geometry can be formulated as first-order formulas.
-Tarski-Seidenberg Elimination Theory can be used to solve these problems.
-For our needs, the crucial observation is that, based on quantifier-elimination, it is possible to develop an algorithm for finding the infimum of a polynomial on a semi-algebraic set as well as a minimizer if there exists one.
-Here, an algorithm refers to a computational procedure that takes an input and after performing a finite number of allowed operations produces an output.
-The allowed operations are exactly the ring or field operations of the structure and, additionally, comparisons between elements if the structure is ordered.
+Tarski-Seidenberg Elimination Theory can then be used to solve these problems.
+For our needs, the crucial observation is that, based on quantifier-elimination, it is possible to develop an algorithm for finding a minimizer of a polynomial on a semialgebraic set if there exists one.
+Here, an algorithm refers to a computational procedure that takes an input and after performing a finite number of admissible operations produces an output.
+The feasible operations are exactly the ring or field operations of the considered structure and, additionally, comparisons between elements if the structure is ordered.
 Thus, by construction such an algorithm can be executed on a BSS machine.

 For further details such as the procedure of the algorithm, we refer to \cite{Basu98AlgRealAlgGeom}.
 We only state the input and output relation of the algorithm for real polynomials for the convenience of the reader: